 Mix and season

-Everything is mixed together in a bowl and seasoned with salt.
+Mix everything together in a bowl and seasoned with salt.

 If the mixture is still warm, allow to cool before adding the final ingredients: lime juice and cilantro.